 Recently a new customer hired Concours Auto Salon to polish the exterior of their 2010 Chevrolet Z71.
 This article will highlight the key process used to achieve a nearly flawless finish.
 To truly correct a paint finish (remove swirls and scratches) you have to level the paint.
 This means that your compounding and polishing the paint to a point that it’s level with the bottom of the scratches.
 The first steps we take after the hand wash and decontamination process is to inspect the paint.
-We use high intensity LED lights to do this.
-LED’s show so much more then a regular fluorescent or incandescent bulb can.
+We use high-intensity LED lights to do this.
+LEDs show so much more than a regular fluorescent or incandescent bulb can.
 This fender pictured shows the scratches and swirling in the paint.
 Some areas have more damage and some less.
-The top panels like hoods, roofs and trunks show and have the most damage.
+The top panels like hoods, roofs, and trunks show and have the most damage.

 We finish by removing all tape and residue from the exterior of the vehicle.
-We then wash the exterior one more time removing all of the compound and polishing dust and oils from the truck.
-A long lasting paint sealant was then applied to help lock in the shine.
+We then wash the exterior one more time removing all of the compounds and polishing dust and oils from the truck.
+A long-lasting paint sealant was then applied to help lock in the shine.

 The End Result is an extremely shiny finish with lots of depth and gloss.